GPCRmd/gpcrmd_vagrant/README.md

 It is required for our query search engine.
 Run the following steps in a VM terminal (e.g. vagrant ssh) in order to setup Haystack:

-1. Install Solr (search and indexing server) with Jetty (HTTP server):
+1. Install Solr (search and indexing server) with Jetty (apache2 manager):
     ```
     sudo apt-get install solr-jetty
     ```